moreyhat/nlb-alb-ecs/README.md

 ![Architecture](/img/architecture.png)

 As the example applications, the template deploys three applications which are Default, App1 and App2 and they can be accessed through the paths `/`, `/app1` and `/app2` respectively.
-ALB takes case of forwarding the request to those application based on its path and it is set as a target of NLB which has two static IP addresses (In this example, `10.0.10.30` and `10.0.11.30`)
+ALB takes care of forwarding the request to those application based on its path and it is set as a target of NLB which has two static IP addresses (In this example, `10.0.10.30` and `10.0.11.30`)

 # Sample Application
 The sample application can be built by the following commnad.
 The image need to be pushed on container repository like ECR and can be pulled by ECS.